UnGitLambda/PAFtoAF/README.md

 * Using the terminal.
 * Using the PAFtoAFGUI.

+### File formats

+PAFtoAF reads Preference-based Argumentation Framework (PAF) and 'reduce' them, meaning it applies a reduction.
+The formats of Argumentation Framework (AF) so far were Trivial Graph Format (TGF) and Aspartix (APX).
+For the sake of the project I had to adapt these format to PAFs, creating the Prefernce-Based Trivial Graph Format (PTGF) and the Preference-Based Aspartix (PAPX).
+Here is how it was done :

+- The .tgf format is written as follows : every argument is indicated (by its name)
+then a \# is put and every attack is written under the \# as : arg1 arg2.
+So for the .ptgf format all I did was add a second # after listing every attack
+and writing the preferences under this second \# the same way as with attacks.
+Here is an exemple :
+1
+2
+3
+\#
+1 2
+2 3
+\#
+2 1

+- The .apx format is quite different than the .tgf.
+Every argument a is written this way : 'arg(a).'
+Every attack is like this : 'att(a,b).'
+So in the .papx, every preference is written 'pref(a,b).'
+Here is the same PAF as above but in papx instead of ptgf :
+arg(1).
+arg(2).
+arg(3).
+att(1,2).
+att(2,3).
+pref(2,1).

+The only thing that matter in the order this format (papx) is that an attack between a and b must be declared after declaring a and b.
+But you can write the same PAF by writing :

+arg(1).
+arg(2).
+att(1,2).
+pref(2,1).
+arg(3).
+att(2,3).

 ## Installation and requirements

 PAFtoAF can be installed with the GUI on github at <https://github.com/UnHommeLambda/PAFtoAF>.